 Skip to main content

-When Self-Publishing, a Good Editor is Crucial
+When Self-Publishing, a Good Editor Is Crucial

-Analogy: Your Book is a House
+Analogy: Your Book Is a House

-The Floor Plan is Everything
+The Floor Plan Is Everything

-Once the finances are settled and you’ve found the contractors you’d like to work with, it’s crucial to sit down with your primary contractor (your builder, or, AKA, your book editor) to determine that your floor plan is feasible and to make any changes BEFORE laying the foundation.
-This step is generally overlooked in the world of self-publishing: “I can always make changes to the manuscript later, right?
-It’s all digital and I can move stuff around whenever I want.
-Let’s go ahead and pick out the font!”
+Once the finances are settled and you’ve found the contractors you’d like to work with, it’s crucial to sit down with your primary contractor (your book editor) to determine that your floor plan is feasible and to make any changes BEFORE laying the foundation.
+This step is generally overlooked in the world of self-publishing.
+“It’s all digital and I can move stuff around whenever I want.
+Let’s go ahead and pick out the font!
+I can always make changes to the manuscript later, right?”
+Wrong.

-A Professional Editor is Your “Building Codes” Expert
+A Professional Editor Is Your Building Codes Expert

 Prepping the Plan for the Designer

 For example, if you’ve labeled all the headers in your book with a bold font, but have failed to notice that the font sizes are different, how should the designer interpret this?
 Are the font sizes indicators of hierarchy, or is all bold font supposed to be the same?
-Imagine that you’ve given the designer a paint list for each room and the instructions are slightly different.
+Imagine that you’ve given the designer a paint list for each room, but the instructions are slightly different.
 One room is labeled “tan,” one is labeled “beige,” and another is “dusty brown.”
 If your intention was for all three rooms to be painted the same color, the label should be consistent.

 Use Paragraph Styles to Label Your Manuscript